Tanvin-Ahmed/M360ICT-nodejs-task/README.md

 After completing above, the project setup will be completed.
 Congratulations🎉

-You don't need to setup SQL Database or Schema or Table.
+You don't need to create SQL Database or Schema or Table manually.
 When you run your project those are create automatically.

-### API endpoints
+### API Endpoints

-#### Book API
+#### Book APIs

 ##### Create new book